kwalter94/kwalter94.github.io/_posts/2023-04-30-please-format-your-squeel.md

 query what exactly is `p.name` supposed to be?
 A name of a pharmacy or a name of pants???
 Of course, from the above you can guess that this is a name of person but still my point stands.
-For you to make sense of what __p__ is, you must scan ahead to the FROM part of the query to see what __p__ is From that point on you need to maintain in your head that `p = people`.
+For you to make sense of what __p__ is, you must scan ahead to the FROM part of the query to see what __p__ is.
+From that point on you need to maintain in your head that `p = people`.
-If there are a couple of more tables being joined to then you have to maintain a mapping of all those aliases and must continuously substitute those aliases throughout the query.
+If there are a couple of more tables being joined to, then you have to maintain a mapping of all those aliases and must continuously substitute those aliases throughout the query.
 The query in itself might be complex and for some super self serving reason you decide to add unnecessary complexity